chdsbd/kodiak/docs/docs/permissions.md

 Kodiak does not clone any repository and does not use `git` at all.

-Kodiak uses the GitHub API to perform actions on repositories and pull requests, so repository contents stays within GitHub.
+Kodiak uses the GitHub API to perform actions on repositories and pull requests, so repository content stays within GitHub.